Articles & Cases

 2025-03-12

-The Supreme People's Court resolved an appeal case involving an administrative dispute over the revocation of an integrated circuit layout design.
-In the case, the Court clearly stated that intellectual property rights, as civil rights, must be acquired, exercised, and disposed of in accordance with the principle of good faith.
-If the owner of a layout design right seriously violates the principle of good faith in the application for registration, they shall bear the adverse consequences.
+The Supreme People's Court pointed out that, in an appeal case of administrative dispute over the revocation of an integrated circuit layout-design, as civil rights, intellectual property rights must be acquired, exercised, and disposed of in accordance with the law and in compliance with the principle of good faith.
+The Court emphasized that good faith, as a fundamental principle of a rule-of-law society, should also apply in administrative legal relations.
+The exclusive rights holder of a layout-design shall bear adverse consequences for serious breach of the principle of good faith during the registration application process.

 (2022) Zui Gao Fa Zhi Xing Zhong No. 472